St. Mary’s Responds to the Coronavirus Outbreak

 - While we can limit some things, much of the financial business of the church still goes on.
 We’d like to remind you to keep your pledges current if you are able.
 You may make payments through Tithe.ly or simply mail checks to St. Mary’s, 2609 N. Glebe Road, Arlington, VA 22207.
 We are checking mail; email stewardship questions to Janet.Tasker@StMarysArlington.org.

-- If you are feeling isolated or anxious, please do not hesitate to reach out to St. Mary’s Father Andrew, Mother Sara, Father Chris, or Deacon Pete.
+- If you are feeling isolated or anxious, please do not hesitate to reach out to St. Mary’s Father Andrew, Mother Sara, or Father Pete.
 We are here to pray with and listen to anyone in need.
 Your Pastoral Care Shepherds stand ready to assist with food, and prescription/grocery deliveries, or just to talk.
 If you have questions, please contact Elizabeth Bruington at firstname.lastname@example.org or 703-527-6800.

 Bishop Michael Curry’s Prayer

 God of the present moment, God who in Jesus stills the storm and soothes the frantic heart; bring hope and courage to all who wait or work in uncertainty.

 Bring hope that you will make them the equal of whatever lies ahead.

 Bring them courage to endure what cannot be avoided, for your will is health and wholeness; you are God, and we need you.

 This we pray in Christ our Lord.
 Amen.